bloodymage/pysorcery/README.md

 This is a bonus application.
 Sorcery needed to do these various tasks internally.
 I simply added a script that calls these functions directly.

 ### pyledger
-Incorporates ledger directly into sorcery
+Incorporates ledger directly into sorcery.
+This program provides analytics to help us understand which applications are actively being used.
+This is entirely up to the user to enable or disable.

 ### pyupstream (I need a new Name)
 This program checks upstream versions of software.
 Alt generates a new grimoire (Repository) with the latest version on the software.
 If using the '--debian' switch will check the version of software in the debian sid repository.